 Woody joked with, or rather, tormented the waitress, her first day on the job on a super busy night.
 We told her she was doing a great job and tipped her well.

-After dinner I checked email for anything urgent, dealt with a couple of things, then went over to the saloon to buy Woody a drink to thank him for being my personal trail angel.
+After dinner, I checked email for anything urgent, dealt with a couple of things, then went over to the saloon to buy Woody a drink to thank him for being my personal trail angel.
 We hung out for a bit with margaritas, chatting and soaking up the scene in this cool little cowboy bar.
 Woody seemed to know everybody, like a good party host.

 Returning to my room after ten, way past hiker midnight, I thought sure I’d be the last one in, but a girl came in after me.
 Every bed had someone sleeping in it.
 I’d heard horror stories about loud snoring and other noises, but all was surprisingly quiet.

-Having to pee in middle of night after the generator went off was a bit awkward.
+Having to pee in the middle of the night after the generator went off was a bit awkward.
 Pitch black out, I groped my way out the door and down the hall through the darkness, hoping nobody else was up doing the same thing.

 But it was so nice to use a toilet, to be clean for a day, to have a comfy bed with a pillow and blankets and to make new friends.